MSSPL-KamalenduGarai/jpeg2000-converter/readme.md

 ## TODO
 - Add an icon
+- Hide the window menus
+- Add size of original image to each line
 - Add thumbnail images async
 - When processing an individual image give a status update on where through the process it is instead of just giving a spinner.
 - Change background color of currently processed image